 This villa features a secluded beach and tropical gardens with private swimming pools overlooking the sea.
 Guests can enjoy swimming and snorkeling from the beach below the property.
 Free WiFi is available throughout the area.

 All bedrooms in the villas have air-conditioning, ceiling fans, and ocean views.
 Each villa is fitted with a flat-screen TV with a DVD player.
-The fully equipped kitchen offers cooking facilities, kitchenware, and refrigerator.
-The spacious open-air terrace is appointed with a seating area, a dining area, and a relaxing hammock overlooking the private swimming pool, gardens and ocean.
+The fully equipped kitchen offers cooking facilities, kitchenware, and a refrigerator.
+The spacious open-air terrace is appointed with a seating area, a dining area, and a relaxing hammock overlooking the private swimming pool, gardens, and ocean.
 Guests can enjoy relaxing on the terrace or a soothing massage at the beach.

 $ Budget: Sunshine Bungalows